isomerpages/moe-angmokiosec/_amksian-experience/Direct School Admission.md

 #### Application Procedure

 1.&nbsp; Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from&nbsp; ***4 May to 31 May 2023***.
-For more details, please refer to MOE website [https://www.moe.gov.sg/dsa-sec\](https://www.moe.gov.sg/dsa-sec).
+For more details, please refer to [MOE Website].

 2.&nbsp; Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.